Vigars Well picnic area

 Harking back to its watery origins, the well is based on a natural soak and a haven for local wildlife.
 You’ll see a mosaic of wildlife tracks in the sand that belong to creatures like the common dunnart.
 Keep an eye out for vibrant pink cockatoos and ring-neck parrots.

 Unpack a picnic hamper at the nearby tables and soak up the vast scenic landscape under huge skies.
 It’s a short walk to magnificent views of the iconic lunette walls.
-If you’re tempted to stay for the spectacular sunset and don’t mind a bit of walking, why not pitch your tent at Belah campground for an unforgettable night under the stars.

 Take a virtual tour of Vigars Well picnic area captured with Google Street View Trekker.